beevers/E-Commerce/README.md

-# e_commerce
+# E_commerce

-A new Flutter project.
+An online shopping built with a fake Api.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is an online shopping application allowing users to shop based on product category, with authentication based on the fake Api used.

 A few resources to get you started if this is your first Flutter project: